-- Al results may affect individuals' convenience or financial choices. - Al is anticipated to impact individuals' eligibility for certain benefits to a limited extent due to public interest requirements. - o Al intends to support determining prioritisation or for essential services.
+- Al results may affect individuals' convenience or financial choices. - Al is anticipated to impact individuals' eligibility for certain benefits to a limited extent due to public interest requirements. - Al intends to support determining prioritisation for essential services.

-3. For Low risks:
+3. For Low or no risks:

-- Al results may have limited bearing on individuals and may not impact them physically or financially. - Al intends to limit potential access to services or opportunities (social or technical accessibility).
+Al results may have limited or no bearing on individuals and may not impact them physically or financially.
+Al intends to have limited or no impact on potential access to services or opportunities (social or technical accessibility).